 Financial Aid advisors are available year-round to answer your questions, inform you about the full range of financial aid resources available to students and parents, as well as help you apply for financial aid.
 We encourage students and families to visit the Office of Scholarships and Financial Aid website for more information at finaid.gatech.edu.
-Students may view the status of Financial Aid requirements through GT Oscar at https://finaid.gatech.edu/oscar.
+Students may view the status of Financial Aid requirements through GT Oscar at oscar.gatech.edu.

-Students and families should be familiar with financial aid deadlines, to view aid deadlines visit https://finaid.gatech.edu.application-guide-0.
+Students and families should be familiar with financial aid deadlines, to view aid deadlines visit finaid.gatech.edu.
 Returning students must also reapply for financial aid each year.

-First Year Summer 2021 Students Financial Aid
+First Year Summer 2022 Students Financial Aid

-If your student will start Georgia Tech in Summer 2021 and wants to be reviewed for Financial Aid, please view our Summer page to ensure they submit the required documents https://finaid.gatech.edu/summer-lsss-disbursements.
+If your student will start Georgia Tech in Summer 2022 and wants to be reviewed for Financial Aid, please view our Summer page to ensure they submit the required documents finaid.gatech.edu/apply/summer-first-year

-Please note, Summer 2021 is in the current 20-21 FAFSA aid year.
-Fall 2021-Summer 2022 is the 21-22 FAFSA aid year.
+Please note, Summer 2022 is in the current 21-22 FAFSA aid year.
+Fall 2022-Summer 2023 is the 22-23 FAFSA aid year.

-Returning students interested in Summer 2021 Financial Aid
+Returning students interested in Summer 2022 Financial Aid

-If the student has already started at Georgia Tech and plans to enroll for Summer 2021 and wants to be reviewed for financial aid, please have them review our Summer page https://finaid.gatech.edu/summer-semester.
+If the student has already started at Georgia Tech and plans to enroll for Summer 2022 and wants to be reviewed for financial aid, please have them review our Summer page at finaid.gatech.edu/apply/returning-undergraduate/summer

-Financial Aid Office Bill Moore Student Success Center, 3rd floor Phone: 404-894-4160 Fax: 404-894-7412 finaid.gatech.edu
+Financial Aid Office: Bill Moore Student Success Center, 3rd floor Phone: 404-894-4160 Fax: 404-894-7412 finaid.qatech.edu